AI-14/note-it-down/README.md

 <ins>Features</ins>:
 - Supports light/dark mode (depending on your device settings)
-- For user credentials (JWT authorization based) i.e.
+- For user credentials (JWT authentication based) i.e.
   - Users can Signup/Login/Logout
   - Currently loggedin user info is displayed on the home page
   - Users can update their email & password
   - Users can delete their account
-- For notes (JWT authorization based) i.e.
+- For notes (JWT authentication based) i.e.
   - Users can create a note
   - Users can set priority of a note
   - Users can update a note